Naitsirc98/CHIP-8-Emulator/README.md

 A CHIP-8 Emulator written in modern C++.
 I used SDL2 for graphics.

-Instructions are not implemented within the switch statement but each one has it own function.
+Instructions are not implemented within the switch statement but each one has its own function.
 So, when the CPU object decodes the opcode, it gets a function pointer and executes it, making the code easy to read and debug.

 To separate the CPU with the graphics stuff, I implemented the SDL2 functionality into the Display class.
 Thus, graphics and logic are